psu13/mutable-states/content/summer of dark souls.md

 While <em>Dark Souls</em> has a deserved reputation for being unforgiving, this has not kept crazy players from making it even harder on themselves.
 The Youtube (and more recently, Twitch.tv) world is full of "no armor, no healing, no leveling, shield only while cursed" runs of the game.
 As a side note: in the two years or so since I put the game down before picking it up again the major thing that I have noticed is the explosion of online playthroughs, tutorials, studies of the lore and so on.
 You can probably spend your whole life mining all of this.
 While doing this, I happened to come across this insane play-through: <a href="http://www.youtube.com/playlist?list=PLYk2EK7EngpkYXIlvo9fglTAqD63WLqoe">NG+7 at level 1</a>.

 What does this mean?
-First, it means he has finished the game six times with one character.
+First, it means she has finished the game six times with one character.
 Each time you finish the game you can start over again and each time the enemies get scaled in terms of hit points and damage, so the game is tougher.
 This is called "New Game Plus", or in this case, NG+7.
 NG+7 is when the scaling stops, so it is as hard as you can make it.

 Second, the character used in this play-through is kept at the starting stats for a Pyromancer, which is "level 1" in the game.
 All this means is that only equipment can be upgraded.
 No extra HP or stamina, no scaled weapons damage, and so on.
 I was intrigued by this play-through, but thought it was too nuts to actually do myself.